ronjian/tensorflow-speech-recognition-challenge/README.md

 Please skip to [here](#data_augmentation) for detail.

 <h3 id = 'silence'>Compete with the "silence" class</h3>
+[As the tutorial][9], silence training data is created from the sound snippets of the ```_background_noise_``` folder.
+Like the unkown data, raising the percentage of silence data in the training dataset will lead to higher possibility of predicting silence.
+My understanding is "silence" is not absolutely silent, and there must be some background noise in nature.
+So the "silence" can be identify as no human being voices in the sound snippets, the background noise is acceptable and maybe very loud.
+The intuition is the sound wav for "silence" is continuous.
 <h3 id = 'unknown'>Compete with the "unknown" class</h3>
 <h3 id = 'data_augmentation'>Data Augmentation</h3>